wko27/blog/_daily/2017-10-30-AYCE_Sushi.md

 * base64 encoding libraries on npm all assume it's running on server-side with nodejs
   * Buffer isn't available in the react-native runtime
   * have to use a global hack + npm install buffer to get this working <.<
+* grr, just discovered Gmail API doesn't allow automatically adding labels to sent emails
+  * I'll have to do some trickery to get around this ...
+  * sleep first though xD